alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

    * How often do people ignore the linter and nest unsafe blocks?
    * How often do people include unneeded unsafe blocks?
    * What are these macros that introduce unsafe code, and  why?
+   * Do any macros produce unsafe operations without wrapping them in unsafe blocks?
+How are these macros documented?
+   * How often are safe functions called from unsafe blocks?
+Internal?
+     External?
    * etc ...

 then I encourage you to take the next step.
 I'll even promise it will be fairly